openaps/docs/docs/docs/Resources/Edison-Flashing/mac-flash.md

 ```
 That is also fine, and you can ignore it too.

-Eventually, you should get a ubilinux login prompt (If you see Yocto instead of ubliniux, then you need to go back to Step 1-4 and start the flash process over again).
+Eventually, you should get a ubilinux login prompt (If you see Yocto instead of ubliniux, then you need to go back to Steps 1-4 and start the flash process over again.
+Or if you are reflashing and your old rig name appears, then the reflashing did not work.
+Go back to Steps 1-4.)

 ![Login after successful Reboot](../../Images/Edison/login_after_successful_reboot.png)